 After 30 years of going abroad to find a way to save the country, on January 28, 1941, leader Nguyen Ai Quoc returned to the country to directly lead the Vietnamese revolution.
 He chose the location in Na Sac commune, Ha Quang district, Cao Bang province as a base to join the Party Central Committee to lead the people in carrying out the revolution.
 In early October 1944, comrade Vo Nguyen Giap and comrade Vu Anh met with leader Ho Chi Minh to report on the situation of the revolutionary movement in the Cao-Bac-Lang region and the whole country.

 General Vo Nguyen Giap visited the Academy of Politics on the occasion of the 25th anniversary of the Academy's Traditional Day (October 25, 1951 / October 25, 1976).
-Photo: Archive |
+Photo courtesy

-On December 22, 1944, in the Sam Cao forest located between Tran Hung Dao and Hoang Hoa Tham communes, Cao Bang province, comrade Vo Nguyen Giap was authorized by the Party and leader Ho Chi Minh to announce the Directive to establish the Vietnam Propaganda Liberation Army.
+On December 22, 1944, in Sam Cao forest located between Tran Hung Dao and Hoang Hoa Tham communes, Cao Bang province, comrade Vo Nguyen Giap was authorized by the Party and leader Ho Chi Minh to announce the Directive on the establishment of the Vietnam Propaganda Liberation Army.

-The Vietnam Propaganda Liberation Army was founded with only 34 members, with ethnic groups in the area, rudimentary weapons, and lack of logistics, but after its establishment, the Team won the first two battles in Phai Khat and Na Ngan (Cao Bang).
+The Vietnam Propaganda Liberation Army was established with only 34 members, with ethnic groups in the area, rudimentary weapons, and lack of logistics, but after its establishment, the Team won the first two battles in Phai Khat and Na Ngan (Cao Bang).
 After these two battles, the Team's number increased to a company, expanding revolutionary bases in other areas such as Hoa An, Nguyen Binh (Cao Bang), Ngan Son, Cho Ra (Bac Kan)...

 Second , comrade Vo Nguyen Giap is an exemplary model of combining the roles of Commander-in-Chief and Political Commissar and implementing the motto "politics is more important than military".

 Comrade Vo Nguyen Giap had all the qualities and qualifications and performed excellently the duties of a commander, especially in the role of Commander-in-Chief that President Ho Chi Minh had authorized at the end of 1946.
-During the ceremony of conferring the title of General to Comrade Vo Nguyen Giap, on behalf of the President of the Democratic Republic of Vietnam, President Ho Chi Minh affirmed: "I confer the title of General so that you can command the soldiers and fulfill the mission that the people have entrusted to you."
+During the ceremony of conferring the title of General to Comrade Vo Nguyen Giap, on behalf of the President of the Democratic Republic of Vietnam, President Ho Chi Minh affirmed: "I give you the title of General so that you can command the soldiers and fulfill the mission that the people have entrusted to you."
 At the 5th Military Conference in 1948, President Ho Chi Minh set high requirements for the qualities, qualifications, and duties of a general with 6 qualities: Intelligence - Courage - Humanity - Trust - Integrity - Loyalty.
 General Vo Nguyen Giap was an exemplary model, fulfilling Uncle Ho's high requirements for the qualities required of a general.

 As Commander-in-Chief, "knowing the pain of every soldier's wound, regretting every drop of blood of every warrior", so when choosing a combat plan, General Vo Nguyen Giap always thoroughly understood and implemented the strategy of fighting for sure victory, not fighting if not sure of victory, achieving the highest victory but with the lowest loss.
-Under the direct leadership and direction of President Ho Chi Minh and our Party, for more than 30 years directly commanding the Army, General Vo Nguyen Giap made important decisions that led to the victory of an army that started with bare feet, cloth clothes, and rudimentary weapons against an opponent that was powerful in modern equipment and weapons, likened to "the other side has iron bullets, our side has golden livers".
-He excellently carried out the decisions of Uncle Ho and the Party Central Committee, commanding the Army from the first battles of Phai Khat and Na Ngan, to many major campaigns, typically creating the Dien Bien Phu Victory in 1954 "famous in five continents, shaking the world" and the Great Spring Victory in 1975, liberating the South and unifying the country.
+Under the direct leadership and direction of President Ho Chi Minh and our Party, for more than 30 years directly commanding the Army, General Vo Nguyen Giap made important decisions that led to the victory of an army that started with bare feet, cloth clothes, and rudimentary weapons against an enemy that was powerful in modern equipment and weapons, likened to "the other side has iron bullets, our side has golden livers".
+He excellently carried out the decisions of Uncle Ho and the Party Central Committee, commanding the Army from the first battles of Phai Khat and Na Ngan, to many major campaigns, typically creating the Dien Bien Phu Victory in 1954 "famous in five continents, shaking the earth" and the Great Spring Victory in 1975, liberating the South and unifying the country.

 General Vo Nguyen Giap, in his capacity as the first Secretary of the Military Commission and the Chief Political Commissar of Political Commissars, always thoroughly grasped and implemented the motto "politics is more important than military".
 He always took care to build the Vietnam People's Army to be truly strong in politics and organization, focusing on Party and political activities, in order to maintain the working class nature of the Army.
 Building a revolutionary Army, a trustworthy political force of the Party and the State; an army born from the people, fighting for the people; maintaining a close relationship of solidarity and attachment with the people.

 The General was the first Secretary of the Military Commission, clearly demonstrating the role of directing and guiding the General Department of Politics of the Vietnam People's Army, political cadres at all levels and directly carrying out Party and political work, ensuring the Party's leadership mechanism for the Army; building organizations, including the Party organization, to always be strong in politics, ideology and organization, implementing internal solidarity; taking care of political education, cadre work, especially studying Uncle Ho on discovering, valuing and using talents.
-The General's calls, appeals and orders penetrated deeply into the minds and feelings of each cadre and soldier like the sound of battle drums, like the sound of a trumpet urging the entire army throughout the years of resistance until the day of total victory, gaining independence and freedom for the Fatherland.
+The General's calls, appeals and orders penetrated deeply into the minds and feelings of each cadre and soldier like the sound of a battle drum, like a trumpet urging the entire army throughout the years of resistance until the day of total victory, gaining independence and freedom for the Fatherland.

 Third , General Vo Nguyen Giap was a steadfast leader of the Party, an excellent student of President Ho Chi Minh, who devoted his whole life to the happiness of the people, to the cause of building and defending the socialist Vietnamese Fatherland.